-Consumer Cellular is still a great value for a lot of people and if you are willing to pay for the convenience of one month terms or just want to use the AT&T network.
-Most people will find Mint Mobile's 3GB or 6GB plan to be a great sweet spot and if you can budget out more than three months of service, you will get a great mobile network at a great price.
+Consumer Cellular is still an excellent value for a lot of people, and if you are willing to pay for the convenience of one-month terms or just want to use the AT&T network.
+Most people will find Mint Mobile's 3GB or 6GB plan to be a great sweet spot, and if you can budget out more than three months of service, you will get a great mobile network at a great price.

 Bought in bulk